dbvimpec/dsc-v3-tableau-data-visualization-introduction/README.md

 It is essential to provide context to the data being visualized.
 A lack of context can lead to the audience misunderstanding the data or making incorrect assumptions.

 5. **Poor color choices**:
-Color choices can significantly impact the readability and accuracy of a data visualization.
+Color choices can significantly impact the readability and accuracy of data visualization.
 Poor color choices can lead to confusion or misinterpretation of the data.

 6. **Inconsistent or unclear labeling**:
 Inconsistent or unclear labeling can make it challenging to interpret data accurately.
 It is essential to use clear and consistent labeling to ensure that the data is easy to understand.